paulsilvis/DustCollector/docs/DustCollector Design Document.md

 ###  5.1. <a name='TheMotorSubsystem'></a>The  Motor  Subsystem
 There  are  currently  4  motors  planned,  one  of  which  is  not  yet  implemented  and  is  being  saved  for  possible  use  by  the  router  (mounted  under  the  table-saw  wing)  or  as  an  auxiliary  port  for  the  small  vertical  belt  sander..

-The  main  tools  are:
+The  primary  machines  are:
 -  the  table  saw
 -  the  lathe
 -  the  drill  press

 Each  of  these  has  a  5-inch  duct  connecting  it  to  the  intake  of  the  dust  collector.
-At  some  point  on  the  ductwork  leading  to  each  tool  there  is  a  blast  gate  that  controls  the  flow  of  air  into  the  dust  collector.
+At  some  point  on  the  ductwork  leading  to  each  machine  there  is  a  blast  gate  that  controls  the  flow  of  air  into  the  dust  collector.

 Each  blast  gate  has  a  stepper  motor  mounted  on  it  to  move  the  gate  opened  and  closed.
 Momentary-contact  limit  micro-switches  are  mounted  at  each  end  of  travel  to  tell  the  controller  that  the  blast  gate  has  reached  the  desired  position.
 [Note  --  a  timeout  will  occur  if  this  hasn't  happened  in  a  reasonable  amount  of  time,  and  a  warning  of  some  sort  will  be  issued.